Functional Care and Wellness Support

 Symptoms don’t always come from where they are felt.

-They can reflect how pressure is being created, managed and distributed throughout the body.
+They can reflect how tension and pressure are being created, managed and distributed throughout the body.

 This may influence how tension forms, how areas compensate and how symptoms appear over time.

-These patterns are often connected to how pressure moves through the body in relation to breath, posture and daily demand.
+These patterns are often connected to how tension and pressure move through the body in relation to breath, posture and daily demand.

 The body relies on pressure to support movement, stability and internal function.